 Boris Johnson and Matt Hancock both test positive for virus

-The PM has tested positive for Covid-19.
+The prime minister has tested positive for coronavirus, it was revealed on Friday.

 A Downing Street spokesperson said: “After experiencing mild symptoms yesterday, the prime minister was tested for coronavirus on the personal advice of England’s chief medical officer, professor Chris Whitty.